abhishek-kumar/NNForMLL/README.md

 This is an implementation of single hidden layer neural network (NN) models for multi-label learning.

 Multi-label learning is an extension of standard binary classification where the goal is to predict a set of labels for each input example.
 This project implements three models (i.e. BN-MLL, SLN-MLL and BR-MLL) that learn to predict labels for unseen documents, using a neural network with a hidden layer.
 These hidden units capture nonlinear latent structure, which improves classification accuracy, and allows correlations between tags to be visualized explicitly.

 Compared to previous neural network methods for multi-label learning, this implementatation includes several design decisions that lead to a notable decrease in training time and an increase in accuracy.
 Empirical results show that the new method outperforms existing methods on benchmark datasets.
 Further details of the models can be found in a draft manuscript [here](http://is.gd/NNForMLL).

 2. How to Install and Compile
 ---------------------
 This implementation uses L-BFGS in concert with backpropagation for training the model parameters.
-To install, checkout this repository and run make:
+To install, checkout this repository and run `make`:

      $ git clone https://github.com/abhishek-kumar/NNForMLL